-- 9. Mathematician Dr. Robert Nagel, the named inventor of two patents-in-suit, pioneered development of large-scale computer-based data distribution systems.
+10. Mathematician Dr. Robert Nagel, the named inventor of two patents-in-suit, pioneered development of large-scale computer-based data distribution systems.
 In the 1970s Dr. Nagel developed some of the first computer systems for distributing encrypted data over computer networks.
 Dr. Nagel is the named inventor of twenty-three United States Patents.
-Dr. Nagel's patents have been cited thousands of times by various companies, including Intuit.
-Later in life, Dr. Nagel founded two publicly traded companies, and served as a representative to the United Nations. - 10.
-In 1975, Dr. Nagel developed a system harnessing burgeoning microprocessor power to broadcast stock prices and related data over coaxial cable and telephone networks.
+Dr. Nagel's patents have been cited thousands of times by various companies.
+Later in life, Dr. Nagel founded two publicly traded companies, and served as a representative to the United Nations.

+11. In 1975, Dr. Nagel developed a system harnessing burgeoning microprocessor power to broadcast stock prices and related data over coaxial cable and telephone networks.
 Dr. Nagel's patented system was the foundation of Reuters's high-speed transmission technologies for distributing real-time market information.

 Computer power behind the new information system is provided by a Digital Equipment Corp.
 PDP-8E with 32K memory and a multiprocessor system consisting of one PDP-11/35 with 64K memory and 2 PDP-11/50s, each with 96K memory.
 The system was developed by Robert H. Nagel of IDR.
 Another patent for the high-speed transmission technique is expected to be issued shortly.

-REUTERS GETS NEWS SYSTEM PATENT, COMPUTERWORLD at 36, April 23, 1975 (describing Dr. Nagel's development of one of the first terminals for displaying real-time stock market data).
+REUTERS GETS NEWS SYSTEM PATENT, COMPUTERWORLD at 36, April 23, 1975 (describing Dr. Nagel's development of one of the first terminals for displaying real-time stock market data).2 commercialized by Reuters and allowed the rapid transmission of market and news information over coaxial cable and telephone lines.3

-11. The data distribution system developed by Dr. Nagel in the mid-1970s was commercialized by Reuters and allowed the rapid transmission of market and news information over coaxial cable and telephone lines.
+12. The data distribution system developed by Dr. Nagel in the mid-1970s was